- by Daniel

-Now sleeping on your side with your knees up in the foetal position is great for relieving pressure on your joints and spine.
+As sleeping on your side with your knees up in the foetal position is great for relieving pressure on your joints and spine.

-For instance it's easy for your top leg or shoulder to push forward and over the bottom one.
+For instance, it's easy for your top leg or shoulder to push forward and over the bottom one.

-This forces your spine into an unnatural position which can lead to aches and pains when you wake up in the morning.
+And this forces your spine into an unnatural position which can lead to aches and pains when you wake up in the morning.

 So to get around this problem it's a good idea to use body pillows to keep you correctly aligned.

-This will relieve pressure not just on your back, but on your neck, shoulders, pelvis, and hips as well.
+This will relieve pressure not just on your back, but also on your neck, shoulders, pelvis, and hips as well.

-The Best Pillows For Stomach Sleepers
+The Best Pillow For Stomach Sleepers

 Sleeping on your stomach can be a useful sleeping position for people recovering from spinal surgery and those suffering from certain spinal conditions.

-However in general it's not a great position for your back.
+However, in general it's not a great position for your back.

-This is because your back sinks and flattens when you lay on your stomach which leaves it unsupported and under stress.
+This is because your back sinks and flattens when you lay on your stomach, which leaves it unsupported and under stress.

-The problem for regular stomach sleepers is that changing sleeping positions is difficult.
+But the problem for regular stomach sleepers is that changing sleeping positions is difficult.

 And you might even enjoy sleeping this way.

-Firstly you need to be sleeping on a pillow that is very soft and thin and allows your head to get almost flat to the mattress.
+Firstly, you need to be sleeping on a pillow that is very soft and thin and allows your head to get almost flat to the mattress.

-So much so that your head will sink right into it, which is exactly what you want as a stomach sleeper.
+In fact, your head will sink right into it, which is exactly what you want as a stomach sleeper.

-The Best Pillows For Restless Sleepers
+The Best Pillow For Combination Sleepers

 Now not everyone will settle into just one position as they sleep.